 On February 1, 2008, the Board of Directors authorized the purchase of 500,000 shares of Common Stock at market values.
-The Company purchased no shares of its outstanding Common Stock in fiscal 2010 or the first quarter of fiscal 2011.
-In the second quarter of fiscal 2009, the Company repurchased 250,000 shares of its outstanding Common Stock at an average price of \$7.25 per share for a total cost of \$1,812,500.
+The Company purchased no shares of its outstanding Common Stock in fiscal 2010 or the first half of fiscal 2011.

-The following is a reconciliation of the Company's equity balances for the first fiscal three months of 2010 and 2011 (in thousands):
+The following is a reconciliation of the Company's equity balances for the first fiscal six months of 2010 and 2011 (in thousands):